Pratikshinde55/Docker-Three_Tier-Architecture/README.md

     docker run -dit --name mywordpress --network psnet -p 1234:80 wordpress

+Wordpress store all iformation of login with database info place in `/var/www/html` there is file that `wp-config.php` (here we can also able to attach Host folder that mount volume)

+    docker run -dit --name mywordpress -v /wordstorage:/var/www/html --network psnet -p 1234:80 wordpress

 Can also check MYWORDPRESS has our subnet range by command on above screenshots.(step no.3)

     docker inspect mywordpress